 "Teamwork comes naturally in large software projects.
 We have long, mid, and short-term goals.
 If parts of the software are falling out of sync, it will show in our goal tracking.
 So, everyone collaborates to help stay on the same page and support each other." — Kalila Lang, DigiSomni

 Crystal method family members

 One of the things that Cockburn discovered is that the project properties changed depending on the number of people involved in the project and the level of criticality of the project at hand.

 While the smaller team can handle and build the product without a lot of status reporting and paperwork, the number of “communication artifacts” rises with bigger teams who are working on large-scale projects.

 In other words, the more people you have on the team, the more critical the project is and the more complex the approach needs to be.
 Therefore, there is no one single Crystal method; there are different Crystal methodologies for different types of projects.

-To make this categorization easy to understand, Cockburn named the methodology Crystal and categorized it along two dimensions size and criticality that matching those of minerals - color and hardness.
+To make this categorization easy to understand, Cockburn named the methodology Crystal and categorized it along the two dimensions - size and criticality - that matching those of minerals - color and hardness.

 Which approach will be most suitable for your projects depends on three dimensions:

 - What the priority of the project is

 Generally, they are characterized by colors, according to the number of people involved in the project: